sevengivings/gy-mcu8833/README.md

 ![090609](https://github.com/sevengivings/gy-mcu8833/assets/2328500/ddd8145e-e9c4-475b-96eb-28d8879a7878)

+The power of range hood is controlled by Home Assistant via IoT power plug.

 Generally it cannot be used as cooking thermometer because of inaccuracy and measuring limit.
 But, it can detect overheating of an empty skillet(ex. over 200℃).

 For more information, refer to https://imky.tistory.com/72 and https://imky.tistory.com/60 (in Korean)